What Peyton Manning, ‘Star Wars’ and ‘The Lord of the Rings’ can teach us about Jesus and the unfolding of history.

 Was the birth of Christ not a eucatastrophe?

-, all who have been saved by faith in Christ are new creations with an inheritance that should boggle our minds.
-Already
+Already, Jesus is living even though he was dead.
+Already, all who have been saved by faith in Christ are new creations with an inheritance that should boggle our minds.
+Already, I am adopted into the Father’s family.
+But I have not triumphed over my flesh yet (Romans 8:13).
+The kingdom has not come yet (Luke 19:11).

 Of course, when “reading” Super Bowl 50 and other cultural artifacts, we must not be silly and think that because the Carolina Panthers are over “there” and the Denver Broncos and “here” that “we” have the moral/spiritual/historical high ground.
 The Carolina Panthers are not “bad” because Cam Newton likes to dance in the endzone.
 The Denver Broncos are not “good” because Peyton Manning makes funny, self-aware commercials.
 All of that really doesn’t matter.
 The relative nature of sporting contests allows us to explore absolute dimensions of our existence, desires and hopes.